In every industry, there are four types of leaders:

-He wrote an interesting LinkedIn Pulse article recently titled “If You’re Fighting Fires in IT, You’re Doing it Wrong”.
-The post provides interesting insights into why networks and IT needs to be planned and designed right (or outsourced to a cloud/managed services provider) in the beginning, so IT personnel don’t need to constantly fix broken hardware and software.
+He wrote an interesting LinkedIn Pulse article titled “If You’re Fighting Fires in IT, You’re Doing it Wrong”.
+The post provides interesting insights into why networks and IT need to be planned and designed right (or outsourced to a cloud/managed services provider) initially so IT personnel don’t need to fix broken hardware and software constantly.

 Dennis Julian, Integrated Design Group

 Dennis is a 25-year veteran of the architecture and data center engineering industry.
 His firm has built data centers for companies like Fidelity Investments, LL Bean, American Express, Thomson Reuters, and Verizon Wireless.